Gattocrucco/miscpy/README.md

   * `neff.py`: compute the effective sample size for an autocorrelated sequence, defined as the asymptotic ratio between the variance and variance of the sample mean.

+  * `npzload.py`: superclass to add serialization from/to numpy archives to an object.

   * `rhat.py`: compute the Gelman-Rubin split-$\hat R$ statistics for assessing convergence of Markov chains.